 "I have offered compelling evidence that catastrophic global warming is a hoax.
 That conclusion is supported by the painstaking work of the nation's top climate scientists." - misinformation from Jim Inhofe

-District 1: Jim Bridenstine is retiring the district 1 in northeast Oklahoma.
-He has represented Oklahoma by spreading his own ideas about climate change in Congress.
-He is against regulating greenhouse gas emissions, and is blocking progress on this issue.
-Several Republican candidates are lining up to run for the seat in 2018.
+District 1: Jim Bridenstine retired the district 1 in northeast Oklahoma in 2018.
+He was representing Oklahoma by spreading his own ideas about climate change in Congress.
+He was against regulating greenhouse gas emissions, and is blocking progress on this issue.
+Kevin Hern won the seat in 2018.
+Kevin Hern is also against efforts to address climate change.

 "Mr. Speaker, global temperatures stopped rising 10 years ago.
 Global temperature changes, when they exist, correlate with Sun output and ocean cycles.
 During the Medieval Warm Period from 800 to 1300 A.D.—long before cars, power plants, or the Industrial Revolution—temperatures were warmer than today.
 During the Little Ice Age from 1300 to 1900 A.D., temperatures were cooler.
 Neither of these periods were caused by any human activity." - Jim Bridenstine, spreading climate misinformation